 - Muscle spasms in the legs

 - Loss of coordination

-Diagnosis is made by a neurosurgeon based on your history, symptoms, a physical examination, and results of tests, including the following:
+Diagnosis is made by a neurosurgeon based on history, symptoms, a physical examination and results of tests, including the following:

-You may be a candidate for surgery if:
+The patient may be a candidate for surgery if

 - Conservative therapy is not helping

-- You experience progressive neurological symptoms involving your arms and/or legs
+- Progressive neurological symptoms involving arms and/or legs

 This procedure is performed through a vertical incision in the posterior (back) of your neck, generally in the middle.
 This approach may be considered for a large soft disc herniation that is located on the side of the spinal cord.
 A high speed burr is used to remove some of the facet joint, and the nerve root is identified under the facet joint.
 The nerve root needs to be gently moved aside to free up and remove the disc herniation.

 This procedure requires a small incision in the middle of the neck to remove the lamina (the back bony part of the vertebrae).
 Removal of the section(s) of bone is done to allow for of thickened ligament, bone spur formation or disc material that may be pushing on the spinal cord and/or nerve roots.
 The foramen, the passageway in the vertebrae through which the spinal nerve roots travel, may also be enlarged, to allow the nerves to pass through.